-To manage effects of the project on land use and the social fabric of the community with regard to wellbeing, community cohesion, business functionality and access to services and facilities.
+To manage effects of the project on land use and the social fabric of the community with regard to wellbeing, community cohesion, business functionality and access to goods, services and facilities.

-• Maintenance of community linkages and social cohesion within both the immediate neighbourhood of proposed works and the broader area that may be affected by the project.

-- Changed accessibility for residents, including to community services or facilities due to construction or operation of the project. - Potential effects on functionality of individual businesses and commercial precincts (e.g. resulting from changed access arrangements) and the implications for employment and the local economy. - Effects on businesses including freight transport and logistics supply chain. - Acquisitions of private property and temporary disruption or displacement of existing land use activities and infrastructure for project purposes. - The compatibility of the proposal with existing land uses in the vicinity of the project area and the likely opportunities and constraints resulting from the project for future land use, giving consideration to sites that are the subject of current planning permit applications or planning scheme amendments and nearby urban renewal precincts where development proposals form part of a seriously entertained document. - Potential public safety risks associated with construction and operation of the project. - Potential relocation of, or hazards to, key electricity transmission, water, drainage, sewerage, telecommunications or other public infrastructure assets due to construction activities.
+- Maintenance of community linkages and social cohesion within both the immediate neighbourhood of proposed works and the broader area that may be affected by the project. - Changed accessibility for residents, including to jobs and community goods, services or facilities due to construction or operation of the project. - Potential effects on functionality of individual businesses and commercial precincts (e.g. resulting from changed access arrangements) and the implications for employment and the local economy. - Effects on businesses including access, freight transport and logistics supply chain. - Acquisitions of private property and temporary disruption or displacement of existing land use activities and infrastructure for project purposes. - The compatibility of the proposal with existing land uses in the vicinity of the project area and the likely opportunities and constraints resulting from the project for future land use, giving consideration to sites that are the subject of current planning permit applications or planning scheme amendments and nearby urban renewal precincts where development proposals are identified in the planning scheme or form part of a seriously entertained planning proposal. - Potential public risks associated with construction and operation of the project. - Potential relocation of, or hazards and disruptions to key electricity transmission, water, drainage, sewerage, telecommunications or other public infrastructure assets due to construction activities.

 - Describe communities that may be affected by the project and characterise the relevant community values.
-The description should address both physical components, such as community service facilities used by community members, and intangible elements such as values shared by particular groups, to the extent relevant to the project. - Describe the land that may be required permanently or temporarily for the delivery of the project, including its current uses and sensitivities. - Describe in broad terms current and proposed future land uses or land use objectives for required and nearby land that may be affected temporarily or permanently by project activities. - Describe the individual businesses or business precincts (as may be appropriate) that could be affected temporarily or permanently by project activities. - Describe the relevant infrastructure, networks and other elements that provide for connectivity within and between communities, to the extent that such features may be disrupted or additionally loaded due to project works or activities.
+The description should address both physical components, such as community service facilities and public spaces used by community members, and intangible elements such as social cohesion and values shared by particular groups, to the extent relevant to the project. - Describe the land that may be required permanently or temporarily for the delivery of the project, including its current uses and sensitivities. - Describe in broad terms current and proposed future land uses or land use objectives for required and nearby land that may be affected temporarily or permanently by project activities. - Describe the individual businesses or business precincts (as may be appropriate) that could be affected temporarily or permanently by project activities. - Describe the relevant infrastructure, networks and other elements that provide for connectivity within and between communities, to the extent that such features may be disrupted or additionally loaded due to project works or activities. - Describe the relevant social and land use policies, strategies and plans in the vicinity of the project.

-- Describe measures to maintain or enhance community linkages or replace linkages that may be disrupted by the project. - Describe measures to minimise the temporary or permanent acquisition of land and, where access is required, the processes to be applied to gain access to land, including the approach to compensation and managing adverse effects for landowners. - Describe design and management measures to ensure that the project protects public safety during construction and operation phases. - Describe design and management measures to protect public safety in public open spaces and shared use paths. - Describe the approach to provide alternative access to properties or community facilities for which existing access may be disrupted by the project. - Describe the approach to be taken to enable or assist businesses that may be temporarily or permanently adversely affected by the project to maintain business continuity. - Describe the approach to relocation of, or managing hazards posed to, key electricity transmission, water, drainage, sewerage, telecommunications or other public infrastructure assets to manage effects from construction activities.
+- Describe measures to maintain or enhance community linkages or replace linkages that may be disrupted by the project. - Describe measures to minimise the temporary or permanent acquisition of land and, where access is required, the processes to be applied to gain access to land, including the approach to compensation and managing adverse effects for landowners. - Describe design and management measures to ensure that the project protects public safety during construction and operation phases. - Describe design and management measures to protect public safety in public open spaces and shared use paths. - Describe the approach to provide alternative access to properties, public space or community facilities for which existing access may be disrupted or displaced by the project.

+- Describe the approach to be taken to enable or assist businesses that may be temporarily or permanently adversely affected by the project to maintain business continuity. - Describe the approach to relocation of, or managing hazards and disruptions posed to, key electricity transmission, water, drainage, sewerage, telecommunications or other public infrastructure assets to manage effects from construction activities.